-Hamilton Institute of Exopaleontology, The
+Hamilton Institute of Exopaleontology

-One of the great scientific Houses of the Second Federation period, the Institute was founded on the new University planet of Delta Upali C/D II during the golden age of the 6th millennium, when relativistic exploration ships were increasingly encountering ancient and enigmatic ruins and relict tech of lost civilizations.
-Especially during the 5600's this excited huge interest.
+The Institute was originally founded on the new University planet of Upali C/D II during the Age of Expansion, when relativistic exploration ships were increasingly encountering ancient and enigmatic ruins and relict tech of lost civilizations.
+Especially during the 2600's this excited huge interest.

 The HIE is backed by a mid-level 2nd Toposophic AI with an interest in galactic exo-paleo phylogeny, and thus was able to establish itself as meritocratic governing body for the whole planet, which has been declared a Galactic Park of Unusual Scientific Value.
 The AI stays in the background, giving free reign to the human and other sub-transapient scientists, but through its agents (mostly synthetic humans and virtuals) it averts the various political crises that inevitably arise in such situations as time progresses.